TransLink’s MyWork Program Sets New Standard in Operations Innovation

 Ad Loading...

-“This flexibility has been a game-changer, especially for those living far from their home depot,” says Shirley Samujh-Dayal, director, operations, at CMBC.
+“This flexibility has been a game-changer, especially for those living far from their home depot,” said Shirley Samujh-Dayal, director, operations, at CMBC.
 “It’s improved morale, reduced unplanned absences, and significantly lessened our reliance on overtime to cover vacant shifts.”

 In line with TransLink’s TravelSmart initiative, the platform supports environmental goals by reducing unnecessary vehicle trips, further positioning the agency as one of Canada’s greenest employers.